How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white tablet, engraved "W" on one face and "M-O" on the other, contains levonorgestrel 150 µg and ethinyl estradiol 30 µg.
+Each white tablet, engraved "W" on one face and "M-O" on the other, contains 150 µg of levonorgestrel and 30 µg of ethinyl estradiol.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, and polacrilin potassium.
-This medication does not contain gluten or tartrazine.

-Each white tablet, engraved "W" on one face and "M-O" on the other, contains levonorgestrel 150 µg and ethinyl estradiol 30 µg.
+Each white tablet, engraved "W" on one face and "M-O" on the other, contains 150 µg of levonorgestrel and 30 µg of ethinyl estradiol.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, and polacrilin potassium; inert tablets: FD&C Red No. 3 Lake.
-This medication does not contain gluten or tartrazine.

 How should I use this medication?

 21-day pack: Take 1 tablet daily for 21 days, then take no pills for 7 days, and then begin the next pack.

 28-day pack: Take 1 tablet daily for 21 days, then take 1 "reminder" pill daily for 7 days, and then begin the next pack.